European Space Agency: Slovakia

+Cyprus

+Cyprus has signed an Associate Agreement in October 2025, with expectations of becoming an associate member in the coming months.

 Canada

-Since 1 January 1979, Canada has had the special status of a Cooperating State within ESA.
-By virtue of this accord, the Canadian Space Agency takes part in ESA's deliberative bodies and decision-making and also in ESA's programmes and activities.
+Since 1 January 1979, Canada has had the special status of a Cooperating State within the ESA.
+By virtue of this accord, the Canadian Space Agency takes part in the ESA's deliberative bodies and decision-making and also in the ESA's programmes and activities.
 Canadian firms can bid for and receive contracts to work on programmes.
 The accord has a provision ensuring a fair industrial return to Canada.
 The most recent Cooperation Agreement was signed on 15 December 2010 with a term extending to 2020.
 For 2014, Canada's annual assessed contribution to the ESA general budget was €6,059,449 (CAD$8,559,050).
-For 2017, Canada has increased its annual contribution to €21,600,000 (CAD$30,000,000).
+This annual contribution increased in 2017 to €21,600,000 (CAD$30,000,000).
+In 2025, the Government of Canada announced a plan to increase contributions to the ESA by €326,000,000 (CAD$528,500,000) over the following three to five year period.

 Budget appropriation and allocation

-ESA is funded from annual contributions by individual states as well as from an annual contribution by the European Union (EU).
+The ESA is funded from annual contributions by national governments of members as well as from an annual contribution by the European Union (EU).

-The budget of ESA was €5.250 billion in 2016.
+The budget of the ESA was €5.250 billion in 2016.
 Every 3–4 years, ESA member states agree on a budget plan for several years at an ESA member states conference.
-This plan can be amended in future years, however provides the major guideline for ESA for several years.
-The 2016 budget allocations for major areas of ESA activity are shown in the chart on the right.
+This plan can be amended in future years, however provides the major guideline for the ESA for several years.
+The 2016 budget allocations for major areas of the ESA activity are shown in the chart on the right.

-Countries typically have their own space programmes that differ in how they operate organisationally and financially with ESA.
-For example, the French space agency CNES has a total budget of €2015 million, of which €755 million is paid as direct financial contribution to ESA.
-Several space-related projects are joint projects between national space agencies and ESA (e.g. COROT).
-Also, ESA is not the only European governmental space organisation (for example European Union Satellite Centre and the European Union Space Programme Agency).
+Countries typically have their own space programmes that differ in how they operate organisationally and financially with the ESA.
+For example, the French space agency CNES has a total budget of €2,015 million, of which €755 million is paid as direct financial contribution to the ESA.
+Several space-related projects are joint projects between national space agencies and the ESA (e.g. COROT).
+Also, the ESA is not the only European governmental space organisation (for example European Union Satellite Centre and the European Union Space Programme Agency).